Argentine War of Independence: Armed conflict

-The Primera Junta sent military campaigns to the viceroyalty, in order to secure support to the new authorities and retain the authority held as the capital of the viceroyalty.
+The Primera Junta sent military campaigns in the viceroyalty, in order to secure support to the new authorities and retain the authority held as the capital of the viceroyalty.
 The victories and defeats of the military conflict delimited the areas of influence of the new United Provinces of the Río de la Plata.
 With the non-aggression pact arranged with Paraguay early on, most of the initial conflict took place in the north, in Upper Peru, and in the east, in the Banda Oriental.
 In the second half of the decade, with the capture of Montevideo and the stalemate in Upper Peru, the conflict moved to the west, to Chile.

 Initial campaigns

 The first two military campaigns ordered by the revolutionary Junta in Buenos Aires were launched against Cordoba, where former Viceroy Santiago de Liniers organized a counter-revolution, and the Intendency of Paraguay, which did not recognize the outcome of events at the May Revolution.

 However, the improvised army gathered by Liniers at Cordoba deserted him before battle, so the former Viceroy attempted to flee to the Upper Peru, expecting to join the royalist army sent from the Viceroyalty of Peru to suffocate the revolution at Buenos Aires.
 Colonel Francisco Ortiz de Ocampo, who led the patriot army, captured Liniers and the other leaders of the Cordoba counter-revolution on 6 August 1810, but, instead of executing them as he was instructed, he sent them back to Buenos Aires as prisoners.
 As a result, Ocampo was demoted and Juan José Castelli was appointed as the political head of the army.
 On 26 August, Castelli executed the Cordoba prisoners and led the Army of the North towards the Upper Peru: